tomeryeh/demo/todolist/tutorial.md

 One convenient thing to know here is that we don't have to explicitly create our collection to work with it: Kuzzle does it seamlessly for us.

-On line 17, we define the `init` function.
+On line 17, we define the `init` function (called by the `ng-init` directive above).
 The first thing we need to do when initializing our app, is to fetch all the existing TODOs:

 ```js
 $scope.init = function() {